University Librarian and Dean of Library Instructional Services

 The University of Illinois may conduct background checks on all job candidates upon acceptance of a contingent offer of employment.
 Background checks will be performed in compliance with the Fair Credit Reporting Act.

-UIS is an affirmative action/equal employment opportunity employer; persons with disabilities, women and minorities are encouraged to apply.
+UIS is an affirmative action/equal opportunity employer with a strong institutional commitment to recruitment and retention of a diverse and inclusive campus community.
+Persons with disabilities, women, and minorities are encouraged to apply.

 Digital Services Administration